localstack-samples/sample-loan-broker-stepfunctions-lambda/README.md

 - Loan Broker routes the application to multiple banks, and the banks reply if they are willing to offer.
 - Loan Broker aggregates all the result(s) and returns the result(s) to the user.

 Users can deploy this application on LocalStack and AWS with no changes using Cloud Development Kit (CDK).
 To test this application sample, we will demonstrate how you use LocalStack to deploy the infrastructure on your developer machine and your CI environment.
-Furthermore, we will showcase how you can use Cloud Pods Launchpad to inject a Cloud Pod into your running LocalStack container to test the application without creating your infrastructure again!

 ## Architecture diagram